huggingface/dataset-viewer/INSTALL.md

 ## Upgrade

-To deploy a new version of datasets-preview-backend, first update the code
+To deploy a new version of datasets-preview-backend, first pause the monitor at https://betteruptime.com/team/14149/monitors/389098.

+Then update the code

 ```
 cd /home/hf/datasets-preview-backend/